Timespirits

 Timespirits is an eight-issue comic book limited series published by Marvel Comics as part of its Epic Comics imprint in 1984.
 It was created by writer Stephen Perry and Thomas Yeates.
 Varnae's appearance in #4 indicates that Timespirits is set in the mainstream Marvel Universe despite being a creator-owned title.

-In a report published by Folha de S.Paulo, many have pointed to plagiarism of the comic committed by Avatar, the James Cameron film.
+In a report published by Folha de S.Paulo, many have pointed to plagiarism of the comic committed in Avatar, the James Cameron film.